dimagi/commcare-hq/corehq/apps/users/README.rst

 * The classes or users in reports filters (``All Data``, ``Project Data``, etc.) are defined partially based on the web/mobile distinction, and the default for reports (``Project Data``) excludes web users because they're assumed to be app builders who don't submit "real" data, only test data.

+In user-facing content, web users are called "web users" and mobile users are typically called "mobile workers" but occasionally "mobile users."
+The navigation for the Users section calls the two groups "Application Users" and "Project Users," but that terminology isn't used elsewhere.

+In code, web users are instances of ``WebUser`` and other identifiers always use ``web_user``.
+Mobile users are instances of ``CommCareUser`` but other identifiers use a mix of ``commcare_user`` and ``mobile_user``.

 CouchUser Class Hierachy
 ~~~~~~~~~~~~~~~~~~~~~~~~